jp-loonytoon/alexa-tide-table/README.md

 ## Skill Configuration

+Currently it uses an Alexa hosted skill with the following details:

-SKILL_NAME: Tide Table
+* Skill Name: Tide Table
-SKILL_ID: amzn1.ask.skill.a34389ed-8bbd-4a82-9130-d82ff119e117
-INVOCATION_NAME: tide table
+* Invocation Name: tide table

-Default Region (Lambda): arn:aws:lambda:us-east-1:352075535194:function:a34389ed-8bbd-4a82-9130-d82ff119e117:Release_0
+* Skill ID: amzn1.ask.skill.a34389ed-8bbd-4a82-9130-d82ff119e117

+You should be able to move the application code (in the `/lambda` folder) to use your own AWS Lambda function, or another HTTPS endpoint (like Heroku).
+The batch scripts `UpdateLambda.sh` and `TestLambda.sh` can be used to help you update your own AWS Lambda.
+These scripts create a deployment package for your Lambda on the local developmemt environment, publish it to the remote Lambda, and then test it.
+See the [AWS Lambda Development Guide](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-package.html) for more detail.
 ### Intents

 The following custom intents are used:

 * NextHighTideIntent
 * NextLowTideIntent
-* CurrentTideIntent

-## Lambda Function

-Currently it is an Alexa hosted skill, but if you want to create and use your own Lambda function you can do so, and then use the UpdateLambda.sh and TestLambda.sh shell scripts to create a deployment package for your Lambda on ther local developmemt environment, publish it to the remote Lambda, and then test it.

-See the AWS Lambda Development Guide for more details: https://docs.aws.amazon.com/lambda/latest/dg/nodejs-package.html